Making music your voice

 - Approximately 11 classes in each term, designed to finish the week before the RCM Theory exams, for those students who wish to use these classes as part of their exam preparation.

 Schoen Duo Studio

 Students in Suzuki programs develop an excellent ear, and can learn things very easily just by listening.
 Thanks to a rigorous classical training, they can play anything they hear on their instruments.
-In this class we use improvisation of original music and arranging music in other styles to open the doors of possible musical expression beyond the traditional classics.
-We also present music theory concepts in order to write down what we create, which can lead to taking the RCM theory exams as an extra project if a student is interested in going in that direction (this is optional).
+In this class we offer opportunities to use these skills for creative self-expression.

-This is an experimental class which is, at the moment, provided free of charge to our own students.
-We will eventually be charging an annual studio fee to cover opportunities like this, but that will not be set in place until Fall 2018.
-If you study with another teacher, but would like to try out this class, ask your teacher’s permission first, and then contact us at email@example.com.
+This class is included as part of the course of instruction at the Schoen Duo Studio.
+If you study with another teacher, and would like to try out this class, ask your teacher’s permission first, and then contact us at email@example.com.